 Channel your energy into doing one of those things you always put off and reap the benefits of having a little organization in your life.
 You could even clean out the junk drawer while you’re at it.

-One week it could be Greek and the next Thai.
-When you’re bored and feeling hungry, you can revisit this super fun challenge, and see how many different cuisines you can try.
+One week it could be Greek, and the next week, it could be Thai.
+When you’re bored and feeling hungry, you can revisit this super fun challenge and see how many different cuisines you can try.

 There are plenty of tutorials online to help you make iconic drinks and dishes for renowned brands.

 Get creative in the kitchen, and challenge yourself to recreate a dish you always order when eating out.

 45. Create Alternative Artwork for Your Favorite Songs

 Get creative with paints, drawing, or photography, and design emotive albums or single artwork for some of your favorite songs.